Episode #222 – Ian Gillan – Styled in Time

 • Comments about the show?
 Things you’d like us to cover?
 We’d love to hear from you.
 Send us an email at info@deeppurplepodcast.com or @ us on Twitter, Facebook, or Instagram.

-This week’s episode is banned on YouTube.
-Enjoy one of our superior audio experiences listed below!
+Mamma Mia!
+This week’s episode is BANNED on YouTube.
+Please see one of the links below for a superior audio experience.

 Subscribe at Apple Podcasts, Stitcher, Google Podcasts, Overcast, Pocket Casts, Anchor.fm, Breaker, PodBean, RadioPublic, Amazon Music, or search in your favorite podcatcher!